leaflettuce/teradata_challenge/README.md

 (2) RUN /src/process/process_data.bat
 	|--> Give time to run.
 Will take up to 15 minutes.
 	|--> Cleaned files will write to /data/interim/

+(3) RUN /src.process/create_era.bat
+	|--> Give time to run.
+Can take up to 20 minutes.
+	|--> Only run if you need this variable for analysis.
 ```